genomicsclass/book/pages/association_tests.md

 ## [1] 1.219624e-09
 ```

-### Confidence Intervals For The Odd Ratio
+#### Confidence Intervals For The Odd Ratio

 Computing confidence intervals for the OR is not mathematically
 straightforward.
 Unlike other statistics, for which we can derive
 useful approximations of their distributions, the OR is not only a
 ratio, but a ratio of ratios.
-Therefore there is no simple way of
+Therefore, there is no simple way of
 using, for example, the CLT.

 One approach is to use the theory of *generalized linear models* which